The Garden Lodge within the Grootbos reserve is an ideal getaway for families.

 Power supply: Mains Electricity

-Communications: There is a direct dial telephone in each suite as well as a computer jack.
-The central areas have WiFi and the whole area has mobile phone reception.
+Communications: There is a direct-dial telephone in each suite as well as a computer jack.
+The whole lodge has complimentary WiFi and there is good cellphone reception in the area.

 TV & radio: There are TVs with DVD players in each room as well as in the main lodge area.

 Health & safety

 Medical care: There are doctors in Gansbaai (5km away) and a hospital in Hermanus (20km away).

 Security measures: There is 24-hour security on the Grootbos entrance gates and night patrols around the lodges.

 Fire safety: Each suite has a fire extinguisher and others are located in the main building.